 Looking at the weather before a hike also helps you ensure you are prepared and know what to bring on a hike in that location.
 For example, if strong wind is forecast, then even if it’s a nice dry sunny day, the wind chill factor can mean you will get surprisingly cold when on the hiking trail, especially if you’re at a significant elevation above sea-level.

-If you are preparing gear to take hiking in summer and it’s a hot day then you’ll need to bring extra supplies, such as additional water, a good hiking or running hat and suncream.
+If you are preparing gear to take hiking in summer and it’s a hot day then you’ll need to bring extra supplies, such as additional water (or a means to filter water sourced from a lake or river), a good hiking or running hat, and suncream.